How to Declutter Your Home Before Moving Day

-From small moves to large ones every move is different.
+From small moves to large ones, every move is different.
 Probably the only thing that most moves have in common is time, and lots of it.
-Face facts, moving is a time consuming and stressful necessity for just about everyone, from the college student moving into a dorm room to the retired couple with the six-bedroom home.
-Anyone who tells you that you can have a "stress-free" move is either completely nuts or about to hand you a relocation estimate for $20,000+.
+Face facts, moving is a time consuming and stressful necessity for just about everyone, from the large family with a six-bedroom home to the retired couple that are downsizing and moving to a smaller home.
+Anyone who tells you that you can have a "stress-free" move is either completely nuts or about to hand you a moving estimate for $20,000+.
 You're likely on our website because you are looking for the most affordable way to move, and if that is the case then you will have to be hands-on with your move.

 We've taken the liberty of outlining some nifty ways to reduce the clutter, remove the junk and organize your home to make your upcoming move more manageable.
 For those of you who are procrastinators or not easily motivated think about it this way: The cost of both a DIY move and a full-service move is directly related to how much stuff you have.
 Many people who fail to declutter prior to their move end up transporting it only to throw it out when they arrive at their new home.
-The translation: Get rid of the stuff you no longer want or need before you move and your move will become less expensive.
+The takeaway: Get rid of the stuff you no longer want or need before you move and your move will become less expensive.
 Use a moving checklist to help keep you on track so you're ready when moving day finally arrives.

 The first step to getting your home into shape for your move is to declutter: